mpetri/HYB-CSTLM-NN/README.md

     contributions: all of the above, and iii) showing the impact of data size v.s. model complexity on pplx
     experiments: all of the above, and ii) experiments with different training data size of English, German, French, Spanish: 1GB, 3GB, 7GB, 15GB, 30GB, 60GB, 125GB, (and ideally 250GB, 500GB, and 1TiB) to produce
-    1 graph for each language as (10 plots for n=1...10gram , x-axis data-size, y-axis pplx)
+    1 graph for each language where each having 10 plots for n=1...10gram , where x-axis is data-size, and y-axis is pplx.
 ```
 (3) As LM paper on Big data MT experiments
 ```